zhmcclient/python-zhmcclient/docs/development.rst

 It covers all variants of versions that can be released:

 * Releasing a new major version (Mnew.0.0) based on the master branch
-* Releasing a new minor version (M.Nnew.0) based on the master branch
+* Releasing a new minor version (M.Nnew.0) based on the master branch or based on an earlier stable branch
 * Releasing a new update version (M.N.Unew) based on the stable branch of its minor version